Pinpoint is under active development, there is no requirement to maintain backwards compatibility with version changes.

 The ProbeInsertion class represents a target coordinate in space.
 At the lowest level a probe has a tip coordinate (Vector3: ap, ml, dv) space and a set of probe angles (Vector3: azimuth, elevation, spin).
-Note that a ProbeInsertion must be defined with both a CoordinateSpace and CoordinateTransform, which define the relationship between the insertion’s coordinates/angles and Unity world space.
+Note that a ProbeInsertion must be defined with both a ReferenceAtlas and AtlasTransform, which define the relationship between the insertion’s coordinates/angles and Unity world space.

 Using an AnnotationDataset it’s possible to recover the entry/surface coordinate of an insertion.